 The mission of the SR2c is to pursue sound and reproducible research, support statistical study design, analysis and interpretation, without borders.

-We offer a broad range of statistical expertise, conduct state-of-the-art statistical research and computing, thrive in challenging interdisciplinary research or collaboration requiring statistical practice or innovations, and support training and education of next-generation scientists.
+We offer a broad range of statistical expertise, conduct state-of-the-art statistical research and computing, thrive in challenging interdisciplinary research or collaboration requiring statistical practice or innovations, and support the training and education of next-generation scientists.

 For more information, feel free to contact us at sr2c AT case DOT edu.